roppenheimer/AndroidAPS-alt-Guide/docs/pages/Screenshots.md

 The small pulldown arrow on the right is where you can select which information is displayed on the charts below.
 Press on the down arrow to see your options.

-The predictions lines if you have them selected are: ORANGE predicts where your BG will go based on the current pump settings and known carbs on board (COB) assuming that nothing changes.
-This line only appears if there are known CoB.
-The LIGHT BLUE line shows what would happen if those carbs didn't exist, for example if you dialled in some carbs and then didn't eat them.
-And the DARK BLUE line shows how that trajectory would change if the pump stopped all insulin delivery (0% TBR).
+The predictions lines if you have them selected are:

+    * ORANGE predicts where your BG will go based on the current pump settings and assumng that the deviations due carbs on board (COB) remain constant.
+This line only appears if there are known COB.
+    * The DARK BLUE line shows what would happen under the influence of insulin only.
+For example if you dialled in some insulin and then didn't eat any carbs.
+    * LIGHT BLUE line (Zero Temp)shows how the IOB trajectory would change if the pump stopped all insulin delivery (0% TBR).
+    * The DARK YELLOW line (if present) is UAM (UnAnnounced Meal).
+It is similar to the ORANGE COB line but it assumes that the deviations will taper down at a constant rate (by extending the current rate of reduction).

+> In this context a DEVIATION is the difference in BG caused the upward pressure of carb absorption relative to insulin alone.
+Deviations are used as a proxy for carb absorbtion and are discussed in greater detail elsewhere in this documentation.

 The thin GREEN line is your BG target, in this illustration you can also see a temporary target lasting for around 25 minutes.